bookercodes/pusher-chatkit-tut/README.md

 ## Step 4.
 Login

-When someone loads the app, we want to ask them who they are:
+When someone loads the app, we want to ask them who they are.

 Once they hit **Submit**, we'll send their username to the server (to the `/users` route we just defined) and create a a Chatkit user if one doesn't exist.